AdobeDocs/workfront.en/help/classic/manage-work/issues/manage-issues/edit-issues-in-a-list.md

 ## Edit issues in a list

 1. Go to a list of issues in a project or task.
+1. Edit
+1. Edit Issue
+1. Edit issues

-1. (Optional) Click the `Open Summary` icon again, or the `X icon` in the upper-right of the Summary to close the panel and edit the issue inline.
+1. (Optional) Click the **Open Summary** icon again, or the **X icon** in the upper-right of the Summary to close the panel and edit the issue inline.

 ## Edit issues in bulk